YMCA History: 1960 - 1990s

 - In 1968 the Y moved locations to a completed facility on Edgemont Avenue (which later became Martin Luther King, Jr. Blvd) which included a men's health club, locker rooms (for boys, men, girls, and women), three gymnasiums, indoor pool, several classrooms, club meeting rooms, youth lobby and game room, adult lobby, kitchen, fitness room (for exercise, wrestling, boxing), and a chapel.

-- In 1988 the Y added a Ladies' Health Service Center and a therapy pool to the Bristol Family YMCA.
+- In 1988 the Y added a Ladies' Health Service Center and a therapy pool to the YMCA of Bristol.

 - In 1999 the Y completed renovations of the fitness room, free weight room, and nursery.